 Annual Giving Workshop

-- Integrate proven and emerging practices to maximize results in direct mail, phone and online giving programs.
+- Discuss proven and emerging practices to maximize results in direct mail, phone, and online giving programs.

-- Inform and educate colleagues across campus about the value of annual giving.
+- Strategize how to collaborate with internal and external stakeholders about the value of annual giving.

-- Assess effectiveness of appeals and apply lessons for more powerful solicitations.
+- Identify the effectiveness of appeals and apply lessons for more powerful solicitations.

 Who Should Attend